tutorgen/hpit_services/README.md

 ## <a name="PluginToc"></a> Plugin Component Specification

-A Plugin is an HPIT entity that subscribes to (listens to) certain event names, receives transcation payloads, perfoms some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.
+A Plugin is an HPIT entity that subscribes to (listens to) certain event names, receives transaction payloads, performs some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.

 A plugin may listen to and define any events it wishes.
-When a tutor sends a transcation to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transcation it will receive a queued list of messages when it polls the HPIT server for data.
+When a tutor sends a transaction to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transaction it will receive a queued list of messages when it polls the HPIT server for data.
 It is expected that plugins will do this type of polling periodically to see if any messages have been queued for processing by HPIT.